ViewsOnDrugs/deliberar_db/README.md

 ### Set up Web Tool

-only after setting up the DB, offline set-up is on dev.
+Only after setting up the DB, it's offline set-up is on dev.

-#### local set-up:
+#### offline set-up:

-  - clone this repository to your local system.
+  - clone this repository to your local system. `git clone https://github.com/ViewsOnDrugs/deliberar_db.git`
   - cd into the created directory and run `pip install -r requirements.txt`
   - run `streamlit run streamlit_app.py`

-  a file `local_db.json` will be created to store the submitted information through the form.
+  A `local_db.json` file will be created to store the submitted information through the form.

 #### online set-up: